-6. Determine and record the cumulative mass retained for each sieve.
-Ensure that all material trapped in full openings of the sieve are removed and included in the mass retained.

-Note 2: For sieves 4.75 mm (No. 4) and larger, check material trapped in less than a full opening sieving over a full opening.
-Use coarse wire brushes to clean the 600 μ m (No. 30) and larger sieves, and soft bristle brush for smaller sieves.

-- 7. Determine and record the mass of the minus 4.75 mm (No. 4) material in the pan.
+- 6. Determine and record the cumulative mass retained for each sieve.
+Ensure that all material trapped in full openings of the sieve are removed and included in the mass retained. - Note 3: For sieves 4.75 mm (No. 4) and larger, check material trapped in less than a full opening sieving over a full opening.
+Use coarse wire brushes to clean the 600 μm (No. 30) and larger sieves, and soft bristle brush for smaller sieves. - 7.
+Determine and record the mass of the minus 4.75 mm (No. 4) material in the pan.
 Designate this mass as M_1 . - 8.
-Perform the Coarse Check Sum calculation -Verify the total mass after coarse sieving compared to the original dry mass (M) is not more than 0.3 percent. - 9.
+Perform the Coarse Check Sum calculation Verify the total mass after coarse sieving compared to the original dry mass (M) is not more than 0.3 percent. - 9.
 Reduce the minus 4.75 mm (No. 4) according to the FOP for AASHTO R 76, to produce a sample with a minimum mass of 500 g. - 10.
 Determine and record the mass of the minus 4.75 mm (No. 4) split, designate this mass as M_3 . - 11.
-Nest a protective sieve, such as a 2.0 mm (No. 10), above the 75 μ m (No. 200) sieve. - 12.
-Place the sample in a container and cover with water.

-Note 3: A detergent, dispersing agent, or other wetting solution may be added to the water to assure a thorough separation of the material finer than the 75 μ m (No. 200) sieve from the coarser particles.
+Nest a protective sieve, such as a 2.0 mm (No. 10), above the 75 μm (No. 200) sieve. - 12.
+Place the sample in a container and cover with water. - Note 4: If required by the agency, add a detergent, dispersing solution, or other wetting agent to the water to assure a thorough separation of the material finer than the 75 μm (No. 200) sieve from the coarser particles.
 There should be enough wetting agent to produce a small amount of suds when the sample is agitated.
-Excessive suds may overflow the sieves and carry material away with them.
+Excessive suds may overflow the sieves and carry material away with them. - 13.
 Agitate vigorously to ensure complete separation of the material finer than 75 μm (No. 200) from coarser particles and bring the fine material into suspension above the coarser material.
-Avoid degradation of the sample when using a mechanical washing device.

-Note 4: Washing longer than 10 minutes in a mechanical washer has been shown to cause significant amounts of degradation depending upon aggregate type.

-- 14. Immediately pour the wash water containing the suspended material over the nested sieves; be careful not to pour out the coarser particles or over fill the 75 μm (No. 200) sieve. - 15.
-Add water to cover material remaining in the container, agitate, and repeat Step 12.
+To aid in the agitation process, a utensil may be used.
+To avoid degradation of the sample when using a mechanical washing device do not exceed 10 minutes. - 14.
+Immediately pour the wash water containing the suspended material over the nested sieves; be careful not to pour out the coarser particles or over fill the 75 μm (No. 200) sieve. - 15.
+Add water to cover material remaining in the container and repeat Step 12.
 Repeat until the wash water is reasonably clear.

-- 16. Remove the upper sieve and return material retained to the washed sample. - 17.
+Rinse utensil, if used, into the washed sample. - 16.
+Remove the upper sieve and return material retained to the washed sample. - 17.
 Rinse the material retained on the 75 μm (No. 200) sieve until water passing through the sieve is reasonably clear and detergent or dispersing agent is removed, if used. - 18.
-Return all material retained on the 75 μm (No. 200) sieve to the container by flushing into the washed sample.

-Note 5: Excess water may be carefully removed with a bulb syringe; the removed water must be discharged back over the 75 μ m (No. 200) sieve to prevent loss of fines.
+Return all material retained on the 75 μm (No. 200) sieve to the container by flushing into the washed sample. - Note 5: Excess water may be carefully removed with a bulb syringe; the removed water must be discharged back over the 75 μm (No. 200) sieve to prevent loss of fines.